-The Editor Of Gay Times Magazine Was Fired After Old Anti-Semitic Tweets Were Discovered
+The Editor Of An LGBTQ Magazine Was Fired After Old Anti-Semitic Tweets Were Discovered

 Josh Rivers, the recently appointed editor of Gay Times, and the first Black editor of a gay men's magazine, was fired from his role after it was discovered that he reportedly tweeted comments offensive to different marginalized groups as recently as 2015.
 Rivers was suspended from the magazine after Buzzfeed News uncovered the old tweets while preparing for an interview with Rivers, and was fired as of Nov.
 16, the Guardian reports.
 "Gay Times does not tolerate such views and will continue to strive to honour and promote inclusivity," the publication said in a statement posted to its Twitter on Nov.
 16. Rivers tweeted an apology Nov.
 15, calling his tweets — which have since been deleted — "horrible," "abhorrent," "ugly," and "so hateful."
 He also said the tweets show a "deep self-loathing I've worked hard to overcome."
 Gay Times has announced it will relaunch on Nov.
 30.